 Multichannel eCommerce has exploded in the last few years, meaning those who embrace it – and do it well – will reap the rewards.
-So if you’re a business selling products, whether B2C or B2B, multichannel eCommerce should be an essential part of your sales strategy.
+So if you’re a business selling products through multiple outlets, multichannel inventory management should be an essential part of your sales strategy.

-Here we explain what multichannel involves, why it’s so complex, and how you can give your multichannel operation a strong foundation with a robust inventory management system.
+Here we explain what multichannel inventory management involves, why it’s so complex, and how you can give your operation a strong foundation with a robust inventory management system.